MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/copy-from-abi.md

 ---

 # winrt::copy_from_abi function ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A helper function that copies to a C++/WinRT object from a handle, or from a raw pointer.
 Clears the C++/WinRT object, or decrements the reference count on any currently referenced interface, copies the parameter, and begins managing the handle or interface pointed to by it.
+For more info, and code examples, see [Interop between C++/WinRT and the ABI](/windows/uwp/cpp-and-winrt-apis/interop-winrt-abi).

 ## Syntax
 ```cppwinrt